jito-foundation/ncn-template/simulation-test-detailed-guide.md

   #[derive(Debug, Clone, Copy, Zeroable, Pod, AccountDeserialize, ShankAccount)]
   #[repr(C)]
   pub struct Config {
-      /// The Restaking program's NCN admin is the signer to create and update this account pub ncn: Pubkey,
+      /// The Pubkey of the associated Jito Restaking NCN account this config belongs to. pub ncn: Pubkey,
-      /// The admin to update the tie breaker - who can decide the meta merkle root when consensus is reached pub tie_breaker_admin: Pubkey,
+      /// The admin authorized to update the tie breaker mechanism or parameters. pub tie_breaker_admin: Pubkey,
-      /// Number of slots after consensus reached where voting is still valid pub valid_slots_after_consensus: PodU64,
+      /// Number of slots after consensus is reached where votes are still accepted
+      /// (though they won't change the outcome). pub valid_slots_after_consensus: PodU64,
-      /// Number of epochs before voting is considered stalled pub epochs_before_stall: PodU64,
+      /// Number of epochs without reaching consensus before the cycle is considered stalled. pub epochs_before_stall: PodU64,
-      /// Number of epochs after consensus reached where voting is still valid pub epochs_after_consensus_before_close: PodU64,
+      /// Number of epochs to wait after consensus is reached before epoch accounts can be closed. pub epochs_after_consensus_before_close: PodU64,
-      /// Only epochs after this epoch are valid for voting pub starting_valid_epoch: PodU64,
+      /// The first epoch number for which voting is considered valid. pub starting_valid_epoch: PodU64,
       /// Bump seed for the PDA
       pub bump: u8,